 - I would try to use most, if not all of the settings given, and

-- I would do so without any narration–it would all be in the dialogue.
-Yikes.
+- I would do so without any narration.
+It would all be in the dialogue.

-I present to you a stage reading of my script The Long Blink, wonderfully performed by Nick Nolan, Taryn Judah, Madison Shanley, and Drew Pierce.
+Here for your enjoyment, a stage reading of The Long Blink, wonderfully performed by Nick Nolan, Taryn Judah, Madison Shanley, and Drew Pierce.
 Filmed by Jerry Rous.

 Hopefully more soon!! ^_^